MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/index.md

 Screenshot of the command menu in DevTools
 :::image-end:::

 The command menu allows you to type commands to display, hide, or run features in the DevTools.
-With the command menu open, enter the word **changes**, and then select **Show Changes**.
-The **Changes** tool opens which is useful when you edit CSS, but is difficult to find in the DevTools UI.
+With the command menu open, enter the word **changes**, and then select **Drawer: Show Changes**.
+The **Changes** tool opens, which is useful when you edit CSS, but is difficult to find in the DevTools UI.

 :::row:::
    :::column span="":::